telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ### Sharing

 The **Share** context menu option enables the sharing of selected sessions.
-Before any session is shared, it is saved as an entry in the save **Sessions** tree.
+Before any session is shared, it is saved as an entry in the save **Snapshots** tree.
 Then, the threshold can be transmitted through email.

 The option initially displays a **Save** and then a **Share** prompt window.